 However, to build a proper system, Architecture must be more than just something that is costly to change, or hard to reverse.

-buy provigil online 2018 A good Architecture will reflect the domain business logic, its work-flow and is dependent on satisfying the desired end-user experience.
+buy dapoxetine cheap A good Architecture will reflect the domain business logic, its work-flow and is dependent on satisfying the desired end-user experience.

 Architecture is the important high level shape and flow of the system, solution and associated software, which can be, but usually is not independent of the problem domain, but dependent on achieving the desired user experience.